Singularity resolution from polymer quantum matter: s:0 The dynamic

-We can then attempt to consider at the initial $v=v^{\star}$ the subspaces $\msf{H}_{v\varphi_0} \equi\msf{H}_v|_{\mu_v\mbb{L}(\varphi_0)}$ as the superselection sectors and evolve them independently.
+We can then regard at the initial $v=v^{\star}$ the subspaces $\msf{H}_{v\varphi_0} \equi\msf{H}_v|_{\mu_v\mbb{L}(\varphi_0)}$ as the superselection sectors and evolve them independently.
 Such a decomposition can be performed at each $v$ independently.
 Let us now probe whether there exists any relation between the spaces $\msf{H}_{v\varphi_0}$ for different values of $v$.
-The answer is given immediately by the form of the solution \eref{e:75}: since the cosine integral function is non-periodic, the unitary evolution to any $v\neq v^{\star}$ immediately couples an infinite number of these lattices.
+The answer is given by the form of \eref{e:75}: since the cosine integral function is non-periodic, the unitary evolution to any $v^{\star}+v_{\varepsilon}$, where $v_{\varepsilon}\in\mbb{R}^{\pm}$, instantaneously couples an infinite number of these lattices.
 In consequence, the sectors $\msf{H}_{v\varphi_0}$ of $\msf{H}_v$ are \tit{not} true superselection sectors in the sense of \cite{ashtekar:06b,ashtekar:06a,ashtekar:06c,ashtekar:07,ashtekar:11}.
-Therefore, we are forced to work with the original \emph{non-separable} Hilbert space $\msf{H}_v$ without access to previously available tools that allow to distinguish separable subspaces.
-Furthermore, the form of \eref{e:phi-evo} suggests that in order to provide a nontrivial evolution, the physical Hilbert space needs to be equipped with a continuous rather than a discrete inner product.
+Therefore, we are forced to work with the original \emph{non-separable} Hilbert space $\msf{H}_v$ without access to previously available tools that allow for a distinction of separable subspaces.
+The form of \eref{e:phi-evo} suggests then that in order to provide a nontrivial evolution, the physical Hilbert space needs to be equipped with a continuous rather than a discrete inner product.